Corrections Life Skills Programmes

 This can be a worrying time for prisoners as they approach their release date, heading back into their community – skills needed for employment, re-engaging with their families and children, making a fresh start.

-Life kills programmes build on what prisoner learners already know, help develop personal coping and self-regulation skills, develop practical skills with parenting, achieving a drivers licence, and looking to be work ready.
+Life skills programmes build on what prisoner learners already know, help develop personal coping and self-regulation skills, develop practical skills with parenting, achieving a drivers licence, and looking to be work ready.

 Driver License Training